 The Tao then is nameless, this undercurrent of energy from whence all things came and all things return.
 It is everywhere and nowhere, permeating all and composing all – from the very physical world we inhabit to the non-physical world we think about.

-Chapter 32 appeals to me because in it, is the secret to avoiding today’s ever growing nanny stateism and the overarching control of the government.
+Chapter 32 of the Tao Te Ching appeals to me because in it, is the secret to avoiding today’s ever growing nanny stateism and the overarching control of the government.

 The universal Tao has no name.